 Secure Supply Chains

 The US-funded joint Trade Recovery Project, with the Transportation Working Group and the Sub-Committee on Customs Procedures, has its background in the 2006 Leader’s Declaration that identified the importance of trade recovery from terrorism or major natural disasters.
 The goal of trade recovery is to resume supply chain and trade operations as quickly and efficiently as possible after a major incident.
 The project is being developed in coordination with the World Customs Organization and is focused on establishing an information sharing platform system.
-(Venue and date to be announced)

 Source: Report on the APEC Trade Recovery Programme Pilot Exercise (2010)